Early Quranic manuscripts: Birmingham Quran manuscript

 The Birmingham Quran manuscript parchment of two leaves (cataloged as Mingana 1572a) has been radiocarbon dated to between 568 and 645 CE (95.4% credible interval), indicating the animal from which the parchment was made lived during that time.

 The parts of Surahs 18-20 its leaves preserve are written in ink on parchment, using an Arabic Hijazi script and are still clearly legible.
 The leaves are folio size (343 mm by 258 mm; 13½" x 10¼" at the widest point), and are written on both sides in a generously scaled and legible script.
 The text is laid out in the format that was to become standard for complete Quran texts, with chapter divisions indicated by linear decoration, and verse endings by intertextual clustered dots.

 The two leaves are held by the University of Birmingham, in the Cadbury Research Library, but have been recognized as corresponding to a lacuna in the 16 leaves catalogued as BnF Arabe 328(c) in the Bibliothèque Nationale de France in Paris, now bound with the Codex Parisino-petropolitanus.

-Marijn van Putten, who has published work on idiosyncratic orthography common to all early manuscripts of the Uthmanic text type has stated and demonstrated with examples that due to a number of these same idiosyncratic spellings present in the Birmingham fragment (Mingana 1572a + Arabe 328c), it is "clearly a descendant of the Uthmanic text type" and that it is "impossible" that it is a pre-Uthmanic copy, despite its early radiocarbon dating.
+There are disagreements over the dating of the manuscript's text.
+According to David Thomas of the University of Birmingham, it could be said with some confidence the text was written before 652 CE while Marijn van Putten, who has published work on the idiosyncratic orthography common to early manuscripts of the Uthmanic text type, has argued with reference to a number of these same idiosyncratic spellings present in the Birmingham fragment (Mingana 1572a + Arabe 328c) that it is "clearly a descendant of the Uthmanic text type," and that it is therefore "impossible" that it represents a pre-Uthmanic copy.

+Ms. or. fol.
+4313 (Formerly Qāf 47)

+Ms. or. fol.
+4313, formerly known as Qāf 47, is a Qurʾānic manuscript held across two collections: 31 parchment folios at the Dār al-Kutub library (Ms. 247 Maṣāḥif) in Egypt, and seven parchment leaves at the Berlin State Library — 38 folios in total, covering approximately 16 percent of the Qurʾānic text.
+The Egyptian fragments have undergone recent restoration.

+Bernhard Moritz initially dated the manuscript to the third/ninth century; Adolf Grohmann and Sergio Noseda later revised this to the first/seventh century.
+Recent radiocarbon dating of two samples by Corpus Coranicum places it between 15–30 AH/606–652 CE with a 95.4 percent probability.

+François Déroche classified the script subtype as 'Ḥijāzī II', though Marx and Jocham do not accept this designation, noting that it remains paleographically difficult to classify.
+The qirāʾāt of the manuscript shows general alignment with Ibn ʿĀmir (d.
+118 AH/736 CE), with notable exceptions in certain places.